-Bharat Biotech's vaccine Covaxin gets expert panel's clearance for India
+Bharat Biotech's vaccine Covaxin gets expert panel's approval for restricted use

 New Delhi, Jan 02: The subject expert committee on Saturday recommended Bharat Biotech's Covaxin too for restricted emergency use in India.